thejpster/website/content/blog/blog-2025-11-08/index.md

 $
 ```

-Files you create in the usual course of using the system will just be regular files - if you want to create a *CDF*, you must use the `makecdf` command.
+Files you create whilst using the system will just be regular files - if you want to create a *CDF*, you must use the `makecdf` command.
 This turns out to be important because we need to fix a bug.

-## Fixing X11
+## Fixing X11R5

-If you try and run the VUE desktop on the Model 340, the X11 server will fail to start due to a missing library called `libSXR5.sl`.
-After a lot of poking around online and finding extremely little about this file, I worked out that this because the `X11-SERV` did not install correctly when we installed HP-UX for Series 300.
+If you try and run the VUE desktop on the Model 340 on this version of HP-UX, when booted from a Series 700 server running that version of HP-UX, the X11 server will fail to start.
+This is due to a missing library called `libSXR5.sl`.

+After a lot of poking around online and finding extremely little about this file, I worked out that this because the `X11-SERV` package did not install correctly when we installed HP-UX for Series 300.
 Looking at `/tmp/update.log` we see:

 ```text
        * Beginning customize script for fileset "X11-SERV" (163 of 174) using